mosaic-design-system/docs/src/team/adam-ridges.md

 profile_picture:
   img: /assets/img/adam.png
   background_colour: blue
-bio: Something about me and what I like, maybe something funny
+bio: Used to code, enjoyed design a bit more, scouser through and through
 ---